oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-8-faq.md

 ---
 ### Q7.
 How can I check the commission I can claim?
-You have two options to do this: one is via the command line interface (CLI) and the other is via the web.
+You have two options to do this: one is via web and the other is via the command line interface (CLI).

+#### Web
+You can view the amount that can be claimed on the `Claim Commission` tab on the [tools-fe](https://tools-fe.oasys.games/claim-commissions).

 #### CLI
 You can use the [oasys-pos-cli](https://github.com/oasysgames/oasys-pos-cli) utility tool to facilitate validator tasks.
 There's a specific command to check the commission that you can claim.